HTTP-RPC/Kilo/README.md

 The `RequestMethod` annotation is used to associate an HTTP verb with an interface method.
 The optional `ResourcePath` annotation can be used to associate the method with a specific path relative to the base URL.
 Path variables are not supported.
 If unspecified, the method is associated with the base URL itself.

-TODO @RequestParameter
+In general, service adapters should be compiled with the `-parameters` flag so their method parameter names are available at runtime.
+However, the `RequestParameter` annotation can be used to associate a custom parameter name with a request argument.

-Service adapters must be compiled with the `-parameters` flag so their method parameter names are available at runtime. `POST` methods are sent using the multi-part encoding.
+`POST` requests are always submitted using the multi-part encoding.
 Values are returned as described above for `WebServiceProxy`.

 For example, the following interface might be used to model the addition operations of the math service: